 Yes!
 You can stream a movie that’s outside a regular broadcast television station (VOD) through a service like Netflix (OTT) on a television that’s connected to the internet (CTV).
 All of these terms are part of a new-age media landscape that people use every day.

 So why is that important?
 When purchasing ad space, you’re likely going to compare CPMs (cost per thousands).
 In doing so, a provider selling plain OTT that runs on any device is going to cost less than an OTT provider guaranteeing space only on CTVs.
 If your goal is to run an ad on the large screen in homes, your ad spot could be unknowingly running across other devices if you didn’t ask or confirm those placements from the beginning.

 If you still need help, don’t worry.
 We made you this free chart that outlines OTT, CTV and VOD.
-Check out how all these terms flow together to bring movies and shows directly to people’s TVs, phones and computers.
+Enter your email to check out how all these terms flow together to bring movies and shows directly to people’s TVs, phones and computers.